Semeru Volcano

 Nighttime view of summit eruption of Semeru Volcano.

-On February 3rd 1994, increasing activity culminated in a powerful eruption sending pyroclastic flows up to 11.5km SE of the summit down the Kembar and Kobokan rivers.
-6 Fatalities were reported in Sumbersari village.
-This presumably raised awareness with the authorities, so when pyroclastic flows reached a length of 9.5km on 20 July 1995, a warning issued shortly beforehand prevented any casualties.
-Fatalities have also occurred due to impact of ballistics near the active crater.
 In September 1997 two german climbers were killed, then on 27 July 2000 a group of volcanologists were surprised by an unusually violent explosion and two of them unfortunately lost their lives, with several others being injured.
 The most recent notable activity was reported in december 2002, when pyroclastic flows travelled up to 9km from the summit.
+Eruptions continue at present with slight dome-building and pyroclastic flow activity (up to 2-3km long) being reported in May 2008.
+This is not entirely unexpected, since Semeru appears to go through phases of increased activity about every 5-7 years.

 Photovolcanica Full Index